 Looking for things to do in Granada?
 Only have one day in town?
 Here’s how to see Moorish Granada in one day.

 Shaped by three different empires, Granada has enough history and character to keep you busy exploring for a week.
+If you don’t have a week, a weekend in Granada is a good compromise if you want to see the city’s main sites.
 But if you only have one day in Granada, it’s a good idea to concentrate on Granada’s unique Al-Andalus or Moorish heritage.
 Unlike, say, Seville, that’s all about the Catholic grandeur, in Granada (and Cordoba), you can follow in the footsteps of the Moors.